Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

 where the matrix $\vec{F_i}$ is explicitly expressed as:

 \end{theorem}

 The calculations can be found in \cref{sec:appendix_var_exact}.
 The exact relation \cref{variances.eq} can be easily evaluated numerically but it can also be approximated by assuming that $ M \gg 1/ (1-\beta)$, which implies that the correlation time induced by momentum is substantially shorter than one epoch.
 Consequently, two distinct regimes of Hessian eigenvalues emerge, separated by $\lambda_{\textrm{cross}} \coloneqq 3 (1-\beta) / (\eta M)$.
 For each of these regimes, specific simplifications apply.
-Notably, at $\lambda_{\textrm{cross}}$, both approximations converge.
+As discussed below, the value of $\lambda_{\textrm{cross}}$ is derived as the point at which both approximations converge.
+As we will see, for eigenvalues below that value, the intrinsic correlation time induced by the loss landscape becomes longer than the timescale given by the anti-correlations.

-\begin{corollary} {\bf Relations for large Hessian eigenvalues:} For Hessian eigenvectors with eigenvalues $\lambda_i > \lambda_{\textrm{cross}}$ and when $M \gg 1/ (1-\beta)$, the effects of noise anti-correlations are minimal.
-Consequently, we can use the following approximate relationships, which also hold true in the absence of correlations:
+\begin{corollary} For Hessian eigenvectors with eigenvalues $\lambda_i > \lambda_{\textrm{cross}}$ and when $M \gg 1/ (1-\beta)$, the effects of noise anti-correlations are minimal.
+Consequently, we can use the following approximate relationships, which also hold true in the absence of correlations and, therefore, also when drawing examples with replacement: